dciets/dciets.github.io/README.md

 dciets.github.io
 =================

-Our blog build with ♥ on Jekyll.
+Our blog builded with ♥ on Jekyll.